-While it’s great to know, this advice doesn’t help you much if you’re not a writer, can’t afford to hire one and have no idea where to come up with content.
-That’s why we are going to take some time today to talk about why you need a blog and learn how you can come up with some great ideas to write about, even if you’re business isn’t all that interesting.
+While it’s great to know, this advice doesn’t help you much if you’re not a writer, can’t afford to hire one, and have no idea where to come up with content.
+That’s why we are going to take some time today to talk about why you need a blog and illustrate how you can come up with some great ideas to write about, even if your business isn’t all that interesting.

-Blogs are important feature of websites.
+Blogs are an important feature of websites.
 They help your site’s visibility and search engines like them.
-They are moving parts to a website that tell search engines that your site is more likely to be relevant and up to date, exactly what searchers are looking for in terms of content.
+They are moving parts to a website that tell search engines that your site is more likely to be relevant and up-to-date, exactly what searchers are looking for in terms of content.
 This is important because it is among the 100 different things SEO spiders look for when they crawl your site.

 Having moving, relevant content that speaks to the purpose of your website helps search engines know when to pull up your site in search results.
-Essentially, it helps a search engine match Jane D. in Ohio who is looking for a new plumber with Plumber B in Ohio who just happens to have the services she needs.
-Of course it is more complicated than this, but if you understand this premise, you’re off to a great start when it is time to create content.
+Essentially, it helps a search engine match Jane D. in Ohio, who is looking for a new plumber, with Plumber B in Ohio who just happens to have the services she needs.
+Of course, it is more complicated than this, but if you understand this premise, then you’re off to a great start when it is time to create content.

 So, we can see how having a blog is important, but that leaves the problem of what your blog should cover.
-After all, you’re business might not seem particularly noteworthy to the general public.
-The good news is that no matter what your business is, there is always something interesting to write about, you just have to look for it.
+After all, your business might not seem particularly noteworthy to the general public.
+The good news is that no matter what your business is, there is always something interesting to write about – you just have to look for it.
 Grab a pen and paper and follow this exercise to generate some winning ideas for your company’s blog.

-First off, you need to figure out what your website is about and who it is for, potential clients and customers or for other businesses.
+First off, you need to figure out what your website is about and who it is for – potential clients and customers or other businesses.
 You’ll see this summarized as either “business to business” or “business to customer.”
-If you’re talking to other businesses you’ll need to adapt a certain tone and pick different topics than if you’re talking to current and potential customers.
+If you’re talking to other businesses then you’ll need to adopt a certain tone and pick different topics than if you’re talking to current and potential customers.

 Next, write down some of the things you sell or the services you provide.
-For instance, if you owned a bike shop you might write down: Ten speeds, tires, helmets, tubes, water bottles and air pumps.
+For instance, if you owned a bike shop then you might write down: ten-speeds, tires, helmets, tubes, water bottles, and air pumps.
 Now that you have a list of things important to your business, you can break it down further by writing out a few things connected to or important to these items.